Misinterpretation: Are you Sure You Hear Me?

 Misinterpretations are common in relationships.
 You bring together two separate people with completely different experiences and ways of viewing the world.
 This is what makes you each uniquely you.
 Your partner will interpret what you are saying based on their own internal experiences in the moment and with a collection of their own experiences and history.
 There is a lot that could go wrong in our communication.The goal in our relationships, then, is to learn to share when we have miscommunications or are not completely understanding the other person.

 Looking for an in-depth step-by-step way to improve your communication?
-BE CONNECTED, my online community, is currently over 50% off!
-In this program, you will learn how to:
+I invite you to work with me inside BE CONNECTED.
+You will learn how to:

 - Bring up hard topics and know that you will work through them together